 Translational Research Topics

-As scientific knowledge and its medical application is not static, it is important that students learn about new developments through peer and faculty presentation of new and interesting research studies and journal articles.
-This course consists of both literature review and faculty and student presentations of research.
+As scientific knowledge and its medical application is very dynamic, it is important that students learn new developments through peer and faculty presentation of new and interesting research studies and journal articles.
+This course consists of literature review and faculty and student presentations of research.
 The course meets weekly at dinner time throughout the school year.
-First and second year concurrent degree students each identify and present in “journal club” format one journal article that they find to be of interest.
+First and second year MSTP students each identify and present and article in journal club format.
 The presenting student leads a critical review and discussion of the manuscript, including background information setting the stage for the article under discussion.
-Approximately one meeting per month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
-At these monthly meetings, instead of a presentation about a paper, there will be one student and one faculty speaker who will each present their latest research findings to the group.
-Course is credit/no-credit and all enrolled students must present a journal article or their research findings to the group.
+One meeting each month will be held in the setting of a meeting to which the entire MSTP student population, including students in the graduate and clerkship phases of the program, is invited.
+At these monthly meetings, one student and one faculty speaker each present their latest research findings to the group.
+Course is credit/no-credit.

 MSTP Specific courses include: